kubeflow/website/content/blog/nvidia_tensorrt.md

 ## Learn More About Kubeflow and NVIDIA TensorRT Inference Server
 Using Kubeflow with the NVIDIA TensorRT inference server makes it simple to deploy GPU-accelerated inference services into data center production environments.

-To get involved in the Kubeflow project, learn how to contribute [here](https://www.kubeflow.org/docs/about/contributing/) and try the [Getting Started with Kubeflow](https://www.kubeflow.org/docs/started/getting-started/).
+To get involved in the Kubeflow project, learn how to contribute [here](https://www.kubeflow.org/docs/about/contributing/) and try [Getting Started with Kubeflow](https://www.kubeflow.org/docs/started/getting-started/).

 For more information on the NVIDIA TensorRT inference server, please refer to the following resources: